 the security material, relevant for the given security algorithms, that includes security keys, initialization vectors, public key certificates and the like.
 As the security material is specific for each security algorithm, the elements are specified in detail in the relevant clauses.

-The security context is managed by “Security setup” objects; see IIEC 62056-6-2:EC 62056-6-2:—, 5.3.7.
+The security context is managed by “Security setup” objects; see IEC 62056-6-2:2021, 4.4.7.

 Access rights